 Yves is the creative mind and author behind Living Sculpture, he is also the owner of Lorax Works L.L.C.

 Yves was born in Nice on August 6 1962.
 He lived in Paris until the age of six with his mother Rotraut Moquay Klein who was recently widowed from her husband Yves Klein.
 Then he moved to Ibiza, Spain in the Baleares Islands with his mother and stepfather Daniel Moquay.
-At seven and eight Yves had the joyfulness to see his family grow with his two brothers David and Georges.

 In Ibiza, he was strongly influenced by the environment of the islands where he spent the majority of his time surrounded by nature, and specially by the fascinating and lively depths of the Mediterranean Sea.

 At twelve, he returned to France to finish high school.
 He remained there until the age of twenty-one.
 While back in Paris, he studied Architecture and Design for a couple of years, and during the completion of his mandatory army service he took night classes in “Cybernetics Theory of Systems” at the “Arts et Métiers” College.
 Before that he worked as an assistant to Professor Lussato who was at the time advisor to B.H.V. and Philips Corp.